 Step #2: Use your measuring tape, mark where you’ll need to cut.
 Since I’m leaving the edges of the veil raw (i.e., I am not adding a ribbon trim or something similar), I cut very carefully.

 Note: If you want to round the two corners on the bottom of your veil, you are more than welcome to do so!
 You’ll just need something round to trace, which will ensure that each corner is evenly cut.
 You could also get crazy with sewing (or gluing, if you’re not up for sewing trim) ribbon or lace along the edges.
 There are a million different veil cuts and style, but I’m just a simple gal.

 Step #3: It’s time to sew.
 Set your sewing machine on the longest stitch length and sew a straight line of stitches along the top (one of the width sides) of the veil.
 Make sure to leave a long tail from your bobbin thread.

-Click inside for the rest of this AWESOME DIY ombre glitter monogram tutorial!
+Click inside for the rest of this DIY Veil Tutorial!